matheusrsilva/minefield/README.md

 # minefield
-Study project for developing a minefield game on linux/macos bash terminal
+Study project for developing a minefield game on linux/macos bash terminal, created for college programming class in 2016